 Carpet Installers lay and install carpet from rolls or blocks on floors.
 Install padding and trim flooring materials.

-Carpet Installers with little to no experience tend to make between $21020 and $26850 while the more experienced ones make over $54010 per year.
+Carpet Installers with little to no experience tend to make between $22560 and $29560 while the more experienced ones can earn over $55640 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Carpet Installer is to move to a higher paying state like NY.
-Right now, the highest paying states for Carpet Installers are NY, RI, HI, IL and MA.
+One of the easiest ways to increase your salary as a Carpet Installer is to move to a higher paying state like MA.
+Right now, the highest paying states for Carpet Installers are MA, HI, MN, DE and NJ.

-3 other factors that can increase your salary as A Carpet Installer is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Carpet Installer is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Carpet Installers what degree they had when they got the job and most of them said they had a High School Diploma followed by No degree.
+We asked other Carpet Installers what degree they had when they got the job and most of them said they had a High School Diploma followed by less than a High School Diploma.

 Pros and Cons